Differential Privacy of Quantum and Quantum-Inspired Classical Recommendation Algorithms: Preliminaries

 \end{definition}

-In DP terminology, such randomized algorithms are known as curating mechanisms.
-Many of these mechanisms simply add noise to the data to obscure them, such as the Laplace mechanism \cite{dwork_algodpbook}.
+In DP terminology, such randomized algorithms are known as \emph{curating mechanisms}.
+Most of these mechanisms add noise to the data to obscure them to achieve differential privacy, such as the Laplace mechanism \cite{dwork_algodpbook}.
+Low levels of $\veps$ and $\delta$ corresponds to high degree of privacy.
+Depending on different setting or user requirements, value ranges like $\veps\le \ln 2$ to $\veps\le 3$ are considered as providing acceptable levels of privacy in the literature.

+\paragraph{DP for recommendation problem.} Though preference data may seem insensitive at first glance, numerous attacks and research \cite{weinsberg2012blurme, calandrino2011you, mcsherry2009Differentially, narayanan2006deanonymize} have been proposed to show that it is necessary to develop differentially private recommendation systems.
+For example, once de-anonymized \cite{narayanan2006deanonymize}, they may be related to sensitive personal data such as IP address, timing information.

-\textbf{DP of recommendation problem.} For the recommendation problem, a record is usually a tuple in the form of (user $i$, product $j$, rating $T_{ij}$), corresponding to an entry in the preference database matrix $T$.
-Thus, in this context, neighbouring databases are preference database matrices $T,T'$ that differ by only one entry.
-Then our problem is to find DP-parameters $(\eps,\delta)$ such that the following proposition holds:
+For the recommendation problem, a record is usually a tuple in the form of (user $i$, product $j$, rating $T_{ij}$), corresponding to an entry in the preference database matrix $T$.
+Two neighbouring relations are commonly studied in the recommendation literature: While (i) some research \cite{mcsherry2009Differentially, shin2018privacy} focus on user-level DP, where all records corresponding to a user is added or removed between neighbouring databases, (ii) most research \cite{mcsherry2009Differentially, yang2017Privacy_JL2, berlioz2015Applying, friedman2016Differential} focus on record-level DP, where neighbouring databases differ by a single rating record.